OscarEduardo7/core-code/Weeks/Week-9.md

 ### 8)
-Watch this video about the Client-Server architecture.
+Watch this video about the Client-Server architecture.  ✅✅

 ## 🔴 Wednesday
 ### 1)
+Watch this video about what is an API. ✅✅

 ### 2)
+Answer the question: Are APIs only available on the Internet?

+🔊 Answer: No, APIs can also be consumed locally.

 ### 3)
+Learn what JSON is, you can start here. ✅✅

+### 4)
+Read about HTTP, here you have a good place to start. ✅✅

+### 5)
+Read about REST APIs, you can start here. ✅✅

 ---